 Course Description: This grammar and composition course is designed for students who wish to further their writing and comprehension skills in Italian.
 Emphasis will be placed on acquiring knowledge of a more advanced or sophisticated grammatical apparatus and vocabulary.
-Students will be given the opportunity to identify and ultimately employ a broad variety of written styles and appropriate grammatical forms in Italian, ranging, for example, from a formal literary register to a colloquial model of narrative, from a journalistic register to the anti-traditional Italian which characterizes youth culture.
-This course provides a study of intermediate-intermediate/high-level grammar and encourages students to use grammatical concepts and new vocabulary in an active manner.
-During the learning process, students will be asked to complete exercises on grammar, take exams on grammar, and write compositions on a variety of subjects connected with the written styles of the readings.
-By the end of the course, students should be able to identify, and appropriately use, the advanced grammar and written styles studied in the course
+Students will be given the opportunity to identify and ultimately employ a broad variety of written styles and appropriate grammatical forms in Italian.
+This course provides a study of intermediate/intermediate-high level grammar and encourages students to use grammatical concepts and new vocabulary in an active manner.
+During the learning process, students will be asked to complete exercises on grammar, take exams on grammar, and write compositions on a variety of subjects connected with the written styles of the readings and resources.
+By the end of the course, students should be able to identify, and appropriately use, the advanced grammar and written styles studied in the course.